-We are traveling the country to promote health and wellness and raise awareness about opportunities for 50+ adults to participate in local, state and national senior games.
-At each event we will introduce Personal Best Award athletes whose stories on and off the field inspire others and show that “It’s Never Too Late to Get in the Game.”
+Each year we take to the road to promote opportunities for 50+ adults to get moving and to participate in local, state and national senior games.
+We introduce Personal Best Award athletes who are examples of healthy aging on and off the field.
+Our goal is to inspire others to action and show that “It’s Never Too Late to Get in the Game.”

 Follow along as we post blog entries recapping our Personal Best Tour events throughout the year beginning in April!

 Personal Best Tour - September 10, 2016, Milwaukee, Wisconsin

 In Photo: Don Hoeppner is congratulated for his Personal Best Award by NSGA CEO Marc T. Riker, along with Wisconsin Senior Olympics President John White (left) and Executive Director Mollie Bartelt.

 NSGA visited the swimming competitions for the 2016 Wisconsin Senior Olympics at Shorewood VHE Community Pool to present a Personal Best Award to 85-year-old Don Hoeppner, who was described in his profile feature as “a man who never met a sport he didn’t like.”

 “Our recognition program has profiled people from many backgrounds.
 We’ve found that the majority decide to pick up a sport in midlife to enjoy greater health and the social experience,” NSGA CEO Marc T. Riker told the poolside audience numbering more than 125 athletes and supporters.
 “Don has always stayed active and been involved in sports, which is reflected in the excellent quality of life he continues to enjoy.
 He inspires others of all ages to become more active to improve their own lives.”